Skip to Content

 You've got two ways you can go on courses and membership sites:

-you can take the Pinch of Yum/Food Blogger Pro approach and create courses and membership sites for bloggers or you can create courses around your niche content.
+You can take the Pinch of Yum/Food Blogger Pro approach and create courses and membership sites for bloggers, or you can create courses based on your niche content.

 So, even though there's great money to be made in creating courses for bloggers, you can certainly sell a membership site or course to your food blogging niche as well!